How Soon Can You Get Pregnant After IUD Removal?

-Many women, who don’t want to get pregnant (but have a healthy sexual life), resort to different birth control measures, ranging from pills to hormonal contraceptives like an IUD to prevent pregnancy.
+Many women, who are not looking to get pregnant (but have a healthy sexual life), resort to different birth control measures, ranging from pills to hormonal contraceptives like an IUD to prevent pregnancy.
 But with time, they may want to have babies as they might feel that they are ready for the new responsibility.
 If your choice of protection was an IUD and now you feel that you are ready for a baby, obviously, you will have to get the IUD removed.
 But can you get pregnant once the IUD is removed?
 If yes, then how long will it take for you to conceive?
 Worry not, we have answers to all your questions.

 What Are the Chances of Getting Pregnant After IUD Removal?